 Since these attitudes are embedded in culture, they will only change with education and local leadership.
 But outsiders can play a role in creating change too, in part by shining a spotlight on these harmful and sexist attitudes and traditions.
 By not speaking out we too are helping to quietly sanction this violence against women.

-Photographer Melanie Blanding has been documenting violence against women and her work can be seen here.
+Photographer Melanie Blanding has been documenting violence against women and her work can be seen on her website.